Rainymood/notes-1/README.md

 ## Full Deploy Procedure

-1. Run `make.ipynb` to convert the Jupyter Notebooks and associated images into Markdown files.
+1. Run `python make.py` to convert the Jupyter Notebooks and associated images into Markdown files.
 2. Run `hugo` to convert the Markdown files into HTML pages.
 3. Run `git add -A`
 4. Run `git commit -m "commit message"`